 If there's one thing you want to be sure of when it comes to investing and retirement planning, it's that you'll have enough money to meet your financial needs over the long-term.
 Part of planning and investing involves making calculations that will tell you whether—and how quickly—your money will grow over time.

 The Rule of 72 is a simple way to estimate how long it will take your investment to double in size, assuming you reinvest dividends.
 It's a helpful way to put the time value of money into perspective as you map your retirement and investing plans.

 How the Rule of 72 Works

 This rule is really very simple.
 The only thing you need to complete the Rule of 72 calculation is the annual rate of return on your investment.

-While most investments don’t have a fixed rate of return over a long period of time, you can use an average estimate to get a pretty good idea of how long it will take you to double your money.
+The Rule of 72 works best for investments that have a fixed rate of return.
+Most don’t have a fixed rate over a long period of time, but you can use an average estimate to get a pretty good idea of how long it could take to double your money.

 How to Use the Rule of 72

-For example, let’s assume you can earn a 6% rate of return.
-How long will it take $1,000 to grow into $2,000?
+Suppose you could earn a 6% rate of return.
+How long would it take $1,000 to grow into $2,000?
 Here's the equation:

 72 / 6 = 12 years